 Mr. Papantonio is a Board Certified Civil Trial Lawyer by the Florida Bar and the National Board of Trial Advocacy.
 He is a fellow in the International Academy of Trial Lawyers and the International Society of Barristers.
-Mr. Papantonio is a member of the The National Trial Lawyers Association (past president), American Board of Trial Advocates, the American Association for Justice (formerly the ATLA), the Southern Trial Lawyers Association, and the Florida Justice Association (formerly the Academy of Florida Trial Lawyers), where he served on the board of directors for five years.
+He is a member of The National Trial Lawyers (past president), American Board of Trial Advocates, the American Association for Justice, the Southern Trial Lawyers Association, and the Florida Justice Association, where he served on the board of directors for five years.

-Mr. Papantonio is listed in the publications Best Lawyers in America and Leading American Attorney.
+Mr. Papantonio is one of the few living attorneys inducted into the Trial Lawyer Hall of Fame.
+He is listed in the publications Best Lawyers in America and Leading American Attorney.

 In 2008, Mr. Papantonio was selected by the Public Justice Foundation as a finalist for its Trial Lawyer of the Year Award.

 Mr. Papantonio has authored and co-authored instructional articles on handling complex litigation for trial lawyers.
-He is the founder of the cutting edge continuing legal education seminar organization, Mass Torts Made Perfect, which trains thousands of lawyers on how to better their legal practice.
-The organization has hosted speakers such as former President Bill Clinton, James Carville, Johnnie Cochran, Bob Woodward, Elliot Spitzer, Jack Kemp, Al Sharpton, Arianna Huffington, Dick Morris, Paul Begala, and Dan Rather.
+He is the founder of the cutting-edge conference, Mass Torts Made Perfect, which trains thousands of lawyers on how to better their legal practice.
+The organization has hosted speakers such as former President Bill Clinton, James Carville, Johnnie Cochran, Bob Woodward, Jack Kemp, Al Sharpton, Arianna Huffington, Dick Morris, Paul Begala, Dan Rather, and F. Lee Bailey.

-Mr. Papantonio is an author of four motivational books for lawyers.
-He is also co-author of Air America: The Playbook; listed by The New York Times as a Political Best Seller.
+Mr. Papantonio is an author of four motivational books for lawyers, and a series of legal thrillers.
+He is also co-author of Air America: The Playbook, which was listed by The New York Times as a Political Best Seller.

-Mr. Papantonio is currently the host of Ring of Fire, along with Robert F. Kennedy, Jr. and Sam Seder, a nationally syndicated radio show.
-In addition to the radio program, Mr. Papantonio also hosts Ring of Fire, which airs on the Free Speech TV network.
-Mr. Papantonio has conducted hundreds of recorded interviews with guests including Dan Rather, Helen Thomas, Howard Zinn, Arianna Huffington, Mary Chapin Carpenter, David Crosby, Merle Haggard, Morgan Spurlock, John Edwards, Bill Moyers, Rickie Lee Jones, Alanis Morissette, Pete Seeger, Jackson Browne, Chuck D from Public Enemy, Henry Rollins, Ted Sorensen, and Elizabeth Kucinich.
+Mr. Papantonio has conducted hundreds of recorded interviews with guests including Erin Brockovich, Dan Rather, Helen Thomas, Howard Zinn, Arianna Huffington, Mary Chapin Carpenter, David Crosby, Merle Haggard, Morgan Spurlock, Bill Moyers, Rickie Lee Jones, Alanis Morissette, Pete Seeger, Jackson Browne, Chuck D from Public Enemy, Henry Rollins, Ted Sorensen, and Elizabeth Kucinich.